ZhgChg.Li

 Additionally, you can enable the following in Repo Settings → General → Pull Request:

-• Automatically delete head branches: Automatically delete branches after merging PR
+• Automatically delete head branches: Automatically delete branches after merging PRs

-• Allow Auto-merge: When checks pass + required approvals are met, the PR will automatically merge.
-The Enable auto-merge button will only appear when conditions are set and the current conditions cannot merge.
+• Allow Auto-merge: When checks pass and the required approvals are met, the PR will be automatically merged.

-CD — Package + Deploy to Firebase App Distribution
+CD — Build and Deploy to Firebase App Distribution

-Use GitHub Actions form to trigger the packaging job, specifying version number and Release Notes.
-After packaging, it will automatically upload to Firebase App Distribution for the team to download and test.
+Using GitHub Actions form to trigger the build job allows specifying the version number and Release Notes.
+After building, the app is automatically uploaded to Firebase App Distribution for the team to download and test.

 CD-Deploy.yml